e u r o p e

 (Northern Ireland)

-Ulster Bank Limited
+Ulster Bank Limited, (Est.1836)

 Currency : Pound Sterling (GBP)

-As expected, the design for this new series is completely new.
+As expected, the design for this new ₤50 series is completely new.
 Like the previous polymer banknotes first released in 2018, the front and the back are in a vertical format.
 This note is issued to honour Northern Ireland born, astrophysicist Dame Jocelyn Bell Burnell.

 Dimensions: 146mm x 77mm

 Front - On the front, the main feature is the gorse flower found in Northern Ireland.
-The gorse's thorny spines make it a haven for many wildlife.
-On the top (front and back) is the image of a pine martin, a cryptic wood butterfly on the bottom.
+The horse's thorny spines make it a haven for many wildlife.
+On the top (front and back) is the image of a pine marten, a cryptic wood butterfly on the bottom.
 On top of the note is Lough Foyle, situated north of Northern Ireland, sharing a border with the Republic of Ireland.
 The area surrounding Lough Foyle is famous for flora and fauna in general.

 Back - Astrophysicist Dame Jocelyn Bell Burnell.
 In 1967, she was credited for the discovery of radio pulsars.
 The discovery eventually earned the Nobel prize in Physics in 1974', but she was not the one of the prize's recipients.
 The award went to her supervisor, Antony Hewish instead.
 Dame Jocelyn Bell Burnell was born in 1943, and at the time of her discovery, she was only 24 years old as a research student.
 The design depicts Dame Jocelyn Bell Burnell conducting one of her experiences.
 On the background of the note, it also portrays "Millies" working at the loom, as a homage to the unsung heroes of Northern Ireland's great linen industry.
 Also printed on the background are images of Northern Ireland's ship building and aviation industries (a drawing of part of a 'flying boat' or fixed-winged seaplane).